 Once more I walk down the steps and go around the large white fence, until happening upon the gate.
 I soon open it, surprised to find it already unlocked.
 As I walk in, the first thing I notice is Suzette, sitting on a stone bench in the middle of the garden.
 When our eyes meet, a large grin appears on her face.
 And mine.

 Carefully I weave through the flowerboxes, mostly devoid of any blooms by now.
-Calm comes over me as I see that she appears rather happy, at least for now; however, she does appear a great deal thinner than I remember her being, although perhaps I’m only imagining it…
+Calm comes over me as I see that she appears rather happy, at least for now; however, she does appear a rather thinner than I remember her being, although perhaps I’m only imagining it…

 “It’s been so long…” she whispers, as I sit down beside her.